Dynamic Composition

 Two dimensional artwork (painting and drawing) is usually contained in a frame that is rectangular, square, or, perhaps, round.
 Inside the frame, color/tones, lines, and shapes are arranged in relation to each other and to the frame.
 This is known as composition.
 Composition is perhaps the most important tool the artist has to communicate his or her vision.
 It is the abstract message, the music to the lyrics of the subject of painting 0r drawing.

 Unfortunately, dynamic compositional principals of the ancients, revitalized in the Renaissance, have been discarded or lost in contemporary art training.
 Fortunately, a few masters have carried the thread forward through the 20th and 21st centuries.
 One notable example is the late Myron Barnstone.
-We are grateful to his steadfastness and to the artists who trained with him, including Holly's teacher, Juliette Aristides, and our very own, Rebecca Burritt
+We are grateful to his steadfastness and to the artists who trained with him, including Holly's teacher, Juliette Aristides, and our very own, Rebecca Burritt.

 Scroll down for classes in dynamic composition.